htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 This greatly simplifies administration of a heterogeneous pool by allowing specification of platform-independent, global settings in one place, instead of separately for each platform.
-This is made possible by treating the ``LOCAL_CONFIG_FILE`` configuration variable as a list of files, instead of a single file.
+This is made possible by treating the ``LOCAL_CONFIG_FILE`` :index:`LOCAL_CONFIG_FILE<single: LOCAL_CONFIG_FILE>` configuration variable as a list of files, instead of a single file.
 Of course, this only helps when using a shared file system for the machines in the pool, so that multiple machines can actually share a single set of configuration files.

 With multiple platforms, put all platform-independent settings (the vast majority) into the single initial configuration file, which will be